apratim-mishra/apratim-mishra.github.io/_pages/about.md

 Hello!

-My name is Apratim and I am currently a Ph.D. candidate in Information sciences at the University of Illinois at Urbana-Champaign.
-I am interested in machine learning and natural language processing(NLP) applications, and am always looking for collaborations in projects.
+My name is Apratim, and I am currently a Ph.D. candidate in Information sciences at the University of Illinois at Urbana-Champaign.
+I am interested in machine learning and natural language processing(NLP) applications and always look for project collaborations.

 Contact me at: [apratim941208@gmail.com](mailto:apratim941208@gmail.com)